malcolmocean/beeminderjs/README.md

 # beeminderjs
-NodeJS wrapper for Beeminder API.
+NodeJS wrapper for the Beeminder API.
 Created for integration with [Complice](https://complice.co), a productivity app that's more *qualified*-self than quantified-self.

 BeeminderJS is designed for use within NodeJS apps, although it also works in a very basic rudimentary way from command-line.
 I'm open to people contributing new functions to either purpose!